Mennonite Heritage Village

-Mennonite Heritage Village is a museum in Steinbach, Manitoba, Canada telling the story of the Russian Mennonites in Canada.
+Mennonite Heritage Village is a museum in Steinbach, Manitoba, Canada telling the story of the Low German Mennonites in Canada.
 The museum contains both an open-air museum open seasonally, and indoor galleries open year-round.
 Opened in 1967 and expanded significantly since then, the Mennonite Heritage Village is a major tourist attraction in the area and officially designated as a Manitoba Signature Museum and Star Attraction.
 Approximately 47,000 visitors visit the museum each year.

 History

 The impetus for the museum began in the early 1960s after the destruction of a number of historic buildings in the area.
 Retired teacher John C. Reimer began to collect artifacts and established the Reimer Store museum on Main Street in Steinbach, a building that was later moved to the current museum.
 A committee was established in 1964 and the museum, originally called Mennonite Village Museum was opened to the public in 1967.
 The museum changed its name to Mennonite Heritage Village in 1987.
 A major expansion of the indoor galleries was completed in 1990.